-- Commenced with the Provider - Paused after Commencement with the Provider - Pending after previous Commencement with the Provider - Pending with Provider and require Certified Interpreter services - within 183 calendar days after being transferred from the Provider to another provider (after previous Commencement with the Provider) - within 183 calendar days after being Exited from the Provider (after previous Commencement with the Provider). - Providers can claim Reimbursement at the Site level for any of their Participants, regardless of the Participant's Site.
+- Commenced with the Provider with or without an agreed Goal Plan - Paused after Commencement with the Provider - Pending after previous Commencement with the Provider - Not Commenced with Provider and requires either Certified Interpreter services, crisis support or an Engagement Support Voucher - within 183 calendar days after being transferred from one Provider to another provider (after previous Commencement with the Provider) - within 183 calendar days after being Exited from a Provider (after previous Commencement with the Provider).

+Providers can claim Reimbursement at the Site level for any of their Participants, regardless of the Participant's Site.